lumamoto/crypto-discord-bot/README.md

 ## Getting Started
 After adding the bot to your Discord server:
 1. Type `!setcode <code>` to set the cryptocurrency you want to follow.
 The code should be the 3 or 4 letter symbol (i.e. DOGE, BTC).
-2. Type `!setrange <min> <max>` to set the minimum rate and maximum rate at which you want to be notified.
+2. Type `!setrange <min> <max>` to set the minimum and maximum rates for which you want to be notified.
 If the exchange rate drops below the min or rises above the max, the bot will send a message.

 ## Commands
 | Command       | Parameters        |  Description    |